harness/developer-hub/release-notes/continuous-delivery.md

   This issue has been fixed.

   This item requires Harness Delegate version 23.11.816xx.
-For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate). <!-- Rewrote the description in a Jira comment and asked Pratyush Goel to review.
-Update at publishing time: No approval yet.
-Check back. -->
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 - The Helm connector's test to check connectivity to an OCI Helm repository in AWS ECR failed with an "Invalid request: Invalid oci url..." error even though the URL to the repository conformed with the formats described in [Connect to an Artifact repository](/docs/platform/connectors/artifact-repositories/connect-to-an-artifact-repo).
 The delegate was configured to use a proxy server and the Anonymous authentication type.
 However, manually fetching Helm charts from the delegate were successful.
 (CDS-82779, ZD-52343)